 *Note: We are a participant in the Amazon Services LLC Associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Beer Can Roasted Whole Chicken on the Grill

-- Preheat grill, one burner on high (3-burner) or one burner on high plus one on low (4-burner).
-Clean chicken and remove bagged chicken parts from inside.
+- Preheat grill with one burner on high or one burner (3-burner) on high plus one on low (4-burner).
+Remove chicken from plastic, and remove bagged chicken parts from inside.

-- Cook for 1-1/2 hours then turn the chicken 180-degrees.
-Continue to cook for 1-1/2 hours more.
-Check to see if chicken is done, and if so remove from grill.
+- Cook for 1 1/2 hours on indirect heat then turn the chicken 180-degrees.
+Continue to cook for another 1 1/2 hours or until the chicken reaches an internal temperature of 165-degrees.
 Rest for 10 minutes prior to serving.